pablo-abc/pablo.berganza.dev/resources/index.md

 type: home
 ---

 Hello!
-I am a Computer Sciencist, now mostly working as a web developer.
+I am a Computer Scientist, now mostly working as a web developer.

 Most of my work has been developing back-end services for web and mobile applications.
 But I also have some experience developing web applications using ClojureScript, ReactJS, and VueJS.